arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# Now the fun part:  `Building the three views!`
+# Now the fun part: the three views!

-Now we are going to build `The three views`,  they're basically 3 React components that are required for each Power-Up:
+Now we are going to build `the three views`,  they're basically 3 React components that are required for each Power-Up:

 - Search: The Initial view when selecting the Power-Up.
 - View: Inline view after selecting Power-Up.
 - Edit: Provides an opportunity for Authors to manipulate the 3rd Party data

 # The Search View

-Let's start writing the code for `The Search View:`
+Let's write the code for `The Search View:`

 1. Let's create a new component called ApesterSearch in apester-search.jsx > components/features/Apester/children/apester-search.jsx which returns an empty `div` and export it.